Buri Ram Bird Park

 สวนนกบุรีรัมย์

-Buri Ram Bird Park is the local name for Huai Talat Reservoir, a large wetland about 12 km south of Buriram town on the road towards Prakhon Chai.
-This is wild birdwatching rather than a zoo: there are no walk-through aviaries, just open water, reedbeds and grassland where birds gather on their own.
-More than 200 species have been recorded here.
+Buri Ram Bird Park is the local name for Huai Talat Reservoir, a wetland about 12 km south of Buriram town on the road toward Prakhon Chai.
+This is wild birdwatching, not a zoo — open water, reedbeds and grassland where more than 200 recorded species gather on their own, with no walk-through aviaries or ticket booth.

 Location & Directions